 Thanks to technology advances in recent years, such as high quality, vast scale mobile location data, customer journeys can now be more intricately tracked.
 Location data supports the customer journey by crafting the true map of how a consumer finds their way to a brand, a store, and a purchase.
 Beyond attribution of a digital media impression to a website, location data extends customer journey insight to the car, the errands being run, the mall, and into the store.

 Did I lose my target customer along the path to purchase?
 And if so, when and where?

 As marketers face the touchpoint fragmentation along the consumer journey, it is not only important to understand what worked and what didn’t, but also what went wrong, in order to avoid repeating the mistake over and over.

-Leveraging the right data combination and applying incremental testing can help marketers solve for this challenge, arriving to a measurement solution that not only maps and measures the customer journey, but also dissects touch points that might make or break a purchase.
+Leveraging the right data combination and applying incremental testing can help marketers solve for this challenge, arriving at a measurement solution that not only maps and measures the customer journey but also dissects touch points that might make or break a purchase.
 Incremental measurement aims at adding more color around the steps that lead to a purchase, testing outcomes to understand causality, revealing potentially costly blind spots, and pointing to more efficient allocations of marketing dollars.

-The how-to: Marketing intelligence tools that are able to measure social media effectiveness and connect the dots with other touch points and channels the advertiser uses to connect and engage with its target consumers can be a true game changer for marketers to validate social budgets and complete the picture of the role that social media plays within the larger marketing ecosystem.
+Marketing intelligence tools that are able to measure social media effectiveness and connect the dots with other touch points and channels the advertiser uses to connect and engage with its target consumers can be a true game-changer for marketers to validate social budgets and complete the picture of the role that social media plays within the larger marketing ecosystem.